Transverse-momentum-dependent factorization at next-to-leading power: Factorization and Resummation at NLO+NLP

 where `finite' contains the finite corrections to the integral.
 Similarly, computing the second graph in Fig.~\ref{fig:three-operator}, we find that the contribution

 where we once again suppress the `finite' contributions.

 After combining these two contributions, we are left with the evolution equation

 where we find that the rapidity anomalous dimension of the three parton correlation function is the same as the anomalous dimension of the leading-power TMDs.
-This was similarly see in the recent studies \cite{Ebert:2021jhy,Rodini:2022wki} in a SCET and background field method, respectively.
+This was similarly stated in the recent SCET study~\cite{Ebert:2021jhy}.

 This result stems from the fact that the Dirac structure of the operators entering into the decomposition of the dynamic distributions are the same as those the enter into the leading power two parton correlation function, namely they are both proportional to $\slashed{n}$.
 As a result, only leading-power fields enter into the partonic cross section and thus the Wilson line structure of the three parton correlation function is the same as the leading power distributions.
 Since the rapidity anomalous dimension of the dynamic sub-leading distribution is that for the leading distributions, this could be an indication that the soft function for the dynamic sub-leading distribution is the same as the leading power soft function.
 However, subtleties could enter from the integration in the gluon momenta which could affect the rapidity evolution of these distributions.
 We leave a direct computation of this for a later study.